HMJiangGatech/HMJiangGatech.github.io/hugo/content/_index.md

 ### Education

-- Ph.D. in Machine Learning (Expected), *Georgia Institue of Technology, ISyE*, 2017-2021
+- Ph.D. in Machine Learning, *Georgia Institue of Technology, ISyE*, 2017-2021

 - B.S. in Mathematics and Computer Science, *University of Science and Technology of China, ScGY*, 2013-2017